OpenGeoMetadata/opengeometadata.github.io/docs/share-on-ogm.md

 }
 ```

+!!! note

 	GeoCombine will harvest all metadata records in an OpenGeoMetadata repository that end with the extension `.json`, regardless of how the records are structured.
 The one exception is files named `layers.json` - this file will be skipped during ingest.
-{: .note}

 ## 5. Document your repository